derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 across non-recursive calls.
 So if you're in GHCI and you do the following:

 {% highlight text %}
-ghci> treeSize $ mkTree 0
+ghci> treeSize $ gameTree test3x3BoardB (Player 0) True
 26359321
-ghci> treeSize $ mkTree 0
+ghci> treeSize $ gameTree test3x3BoardB (Player 0) True
 26359321
 {% endhighlight %}

-Then the second call to `mkTree` isn't "cached" in any way - it goes through exactly the same process of trying to memoise recursive calls to itself starting off with an empty map.
+Then the second call to `gameTree` isn't "cached" in any way - it goes through exactly the same process of trying to memoise recursive calls to itself starting off with an empty map.

-### Applying Memoisation to the Game Tree

-#### Fixing a Design Flaw
+### Fixing a Design Flaw

-We can use this same memoisation technique for constructing the game tree.
-However, we have a flaw in the way we designed the tree, and this will get in the way of memoisation.
+Before we apply memomisation to the game tree creation, we need to fix a flaw in the way the tree was designed.
 Recall that the game state is defined by:

 {% highlight haskell %}
 data GameState = GameState {